zarr-developers/gsoc/2022/ideas-list.md

 > Extended Tasks 📝

 We aim to have .zmetadata in Python implementation but an extended goal could be to implement this in other implementations of Zarr too.

+> Expected Outcome 🔖

+- This project will help explicitly enumerate all of the relevant Zarr metadata objects (.zarray, .zattrs, .zgroup) within a directory which would eliminate the need to explicitly ‘list’ the store.

+- Also, it’ll duplicates the contents of those files within a nested JSON structure reducing the number of distinct read operations user needs to open a dataset.
+This is would help greatly for high-latency stores.

 > Prerequisites 👍🏻